kensnyder/bunshine/packages/bunshine/README.md

 app.get('/users', [middleware1, middleware2, handler]);
 app.get('/visitors', [[middleware1, [middleware2, handler]]]);

-// Why might this be useful?
+// Why might this flattening behavior be useful?
 // You can group multiple middlewares into one array and pass it to route definitions const adminMiddleware = [getAuthCookie, checkPermissions];
 app.get('/admin/posts', adminMiddleware, getPosts);